 Redefining a rapidly evolving field

-Consistently rated as one of the five best Colleges of Engineering in the country, U-M offers top-ranked academics.
+Consistently rated as one of the five best Colleges of Engineering in the country, U-M offers top-ranked academics and practical experience.
 The Master of Engineering (M.Eng.) in Automotive Engineering is an advanced professional degree program that is designed specifically for today’s engineering world.
 It emphasizes engineering fundamentals and practice with a focus on recent advances in the field.

-The curriculum offers courses on state of the art engineering systems, such as:
+The curriculum features courses on state-of-the-art engineering competencies such as:

 These courses are taught by U-M faculty who are international experts, and they are offered in flexible format with on-campus and online options.
 Many students complete this degree entirely online.

 “The complexity of software in a vehicle is daunting.
 You can’t reboot it.
 You can’t open a window on your laptop and modify it in any way.
 It has to work in many modes of operation, not just driving down the road, but also when it’s cloudy, rainy, freezing, or hot.
 It gets complicated very quickly.”– Program Director Jim Freudenberg